SystemsApproach/tcpcc/intro.rst

 XCP, RCP, and Quick-start for TCP.

-Wireless networks, which became mainstream long after the early days of TCP, added a new issue to the mix: loss was no longer a reliable congestion signal.
+Wireless networks, which became mainstream long after the early days of TCP, added a new issue to the mix: packet loss was no longer a reliable congestion signal, but could instead be attributed to a noisy radio channel.
 This led to a range of approaches to either hide the loss from the TCP hosts or to improve the mechanisms by which TCP detects congestion.

+Cloud datacenters became another "use case" for congestion-control mechanisms.
+Unlike the Internet in general, where end-to-end latencies are highly variable, the RTT in a datacenter is both predictable and relatively small (<10ms).
+And because the network is highly regular in structure (e.g., a leaf-spine fabric) it is well-understood where and under what circumstances congestion is likely to occur.
+This makes TCP running in a datacenter ripe for a purpose-tuned algorithm rather than having to use the general-purpose mechanism that runs on the global Internet.

 New applications have also contributed to the interest in improving congestion control.
 One salient example is the rise of video streaming